Estes Park and Rocky Mountain National Park Scenic Drive

 Boulder is just an hour from Rocky Mountain National Park, one of the nation’s most majestic parklands.
 Follow Hwy.
 36 north toward the town of Lyons, worth a stop for its cute cafes and shops.

 Please use caution when driving mountain roads.
 It's best to download a map before you leave in case you go into areas with no cell coverage.
 In winter, ensure you have snow tires or chains.
 And if you need to take a moment to enjoy the scenery or consult your map, pull over in a safe, out-of-the-way spot.

 Continue on to Estes Park, a charming tourist destination with a bustling downtown lined with fudge and ice cream parlors, souvenir shops and spectacular views.

 You’re now just minutes from Rocky Mountain National Park, with its crystalline lakes, fragrant ponderosa pine forests and sprawling meadows.
 If you're visiting late May through mid-October, you'll need to reserve timed-entry spot for Rocky Mountain National Park in advance.

 Rocky Mountain National Park has many accessible facilities for visitors, including visitor centers, scenic overlooks, self-guided trails, campgrounds, picnic areas and a backcountry campsite.
 The Park also offers rugged three-wheeled, all-terrain wheelchairs, which can be reserved at no cost.
 Learn more about all accessibility options.

-Hike, picnic, drive Trail Ridge Road, spot wildlife and enjoy the spectacular terrain.
+Hike, picnic, drive Trail Ridge Road (open only seasonally), spot wildlife and enjoy the spectacular terrain.
 If you plan on camping, you’ll need reservations, and please be aware dogs are not permitted in the park.